nwfsc-math-bio/VRData/Readme.md

 ## New data

 * Add new csv files to the `data-raw` folder with the Roxygen2 headers.
-* Push to GitHub and the data will the automatically processed for the website.
+* Push to GitHub and the data will be automatically processed for the website via a GitHub Action.

+# The GitHub Action

+The following will be run automatically.

 ## Changing the man files and vignettes